 1.3 Earnest Money.
 Contemporaneously with the deposit of three (3) fully executed counterparts of this Agreement with National Land Tenure Company LLC, 950 Franklin Avenue, 2nd Floor, Garden City, NY 11530, Attention: Jessica Bellacicco (the "Title Company"), Purchaser shall deliver to the Title Company immediately available funds in the amount of Two Million Five Hundred Thousand and 00/100 Dollars (\$2,500,000) (the "Earnest Money"), which the Title Company shall immediately deposit into an interest bearing account.
 The Earnest Money will be non-refundable except as otherwise provided for in this Agreement.
 The interest derived from the Earnest Money shall become part of the Earnest Money and shall be paid to the party entitled to the Earnest Money in accordance with the terms hereof.
-The Title Company shall credit the full amount of the Earnest Money against the Purchase Price at Closing or, if this Agreement is terminated prior to Closing, the Title Company shall deliver the Earnest Money to the party entitled to receive the Earnest Money in accordance with the terms and conditions of this Agreement and the parties shall execute such escrow instructions, certificates and other written confirmations as the Title Company may reasonably require in connection therewith.
+The Title Company shall credit the full amount of the Earnest Money to the party entitled to receive the Earnest Money in accordance with the terms and conditions of this Agreement and the parties shall execute such escrow instructions, certificates and other written confirmations as the Title Company may reasonably require in connection therewith.